danhtran2mind/my-python-project-template/README.md

 # This is a template of Python Project
+## Introduction

+This Python project template is designed to promote clean, readable, and maintainable code, fostering a peaceful coding experience.
+By following best practices like clear naming, modular design, and consistent formatting, this template aims to make development enjoyable and stress-free.
+I’ve done my best to create a structure that’s easy to understand, maintain, and scale, ensuring coding feels calm and approachable for everyone involved.

 ## How to create `pyproject.toml` and set it can use for `pip install`